SoftwareSeniPT/ss-codex/markdowns/quality-assurance.md

 Welcome to Spotzer Quality Assurance Team.

-### **A. Add PMs, Managers, and team to your Gtalk list.**
+### **A. Join #SoftwareSeni channel on Slack.**

-First thing to do is, add PMs, Managers, and team to your Gtalk list.
-So, if you are confusing about something, you can ask via Gtalk or directly to the person.
-And also, you can find out more contact list in http://hub.softwareseni.co.id/ or via Gtalk which you can add from time to time.
+First thing to do is, to make sure you already installed, and joined #SoftwareSeni Channel on Slack, and ask your leader to add you to the team you are assigned to.
+So, if you are confused about something, you can ask via Slack or directly to the person.
+And also, you can find out more contact list in http://hub.softwareseni.co.id/ or via Slack which you can add from time to time.
 Here is the list :

 |  **QA Lead** | **QA Staff** |
 |  :------: | :------: |